Nobiqe/POLO/README.md

 # YOLOv8n vs YOLOv11n: ID Card Detection for Lightweight Devices

 ## Overview
-This repository documents my journey of training and comparing two versions of the YOLO (You Only Look Once) object detection model—**YOLOv8n** and **YOLOv11n**—for detecting ID cards in a custom dataset.
+This repository documents my journey of fine-tuning and comparing two versions of the YOLO (You Only Look Once) object detection model—**POLOv8** and **POLOv11**—for detecting ID cards in a custom dataset.
 The project began as a practical need to develop a lightweight detection system, such as for electronic eyes in ATM machines, where resource efficiency and accuracy are critical.
 This led me to train both models, not only for practical use but also to conduct a comparative analysis, which forms the basis of this work.

 ## Project Background
 I embarked on this project with the goal of creating an efficient ID card detection system for resource-constrained environments, such as embedded devices in ATMs.
 The need to balance accuracy, speed, and memory usage on a 4GB GPU (NVIDIA GeForce GTX 950M) drove the development of two model series.
 This repository captures the step-by-step process, from initial training to final comparisons, with the intent to share insights and potentially inspire similar lightweight AI applications.